|

 Membership is $10

 and there is a small reserve fund if needed for some future issue.
-However,
+Since 2009

-since 2009 all dues collected have been donated to the Steele Creek
+some dues collected have been donated to other

 would like to support the Association with your membership, please send your check with your name, address,